-Rational Advisors, Inc., has been retained by the Trust under a Management Agreement to act as the investment advisor to the Fund subject to the authority of the Board of Trustees.
-Management of ETFs and mutual funds is currently its primary business.
-The Advisor is under common control with Catalyst Capital Advisors, LLC ("Catalyst") and AlphaCentric Advisors LLC, the investment advisors of other funds in the same group of investment companies also known as a "Fund Complex."
-Information regarding the funds in the Fund Complex can be found at http://intelligentalts.com.
+Rational Advisors, Inc. has been retained by the Trust under a Management Agreement to act as the investment advisor to the Fund subject to the authority of the Board of Trustees.
+Management of mutual funds is currently its primary business.
+The Advisor is under common control with Catalyst Capital Advisors, LLC, Catalyst International Advisors LLC and AlphaCentric Advisors LLC, the investment advisors of other funds in the same group of investment companies also known as a "Fund Complex."
 The Advisor oversees the day-to-day investment decisions for the Fund and continuously reviews, supervises and administers the Fund's investment program.
-MFund Services, LLC, an affiliate of the Advisor provides the Fund with management and legal administrative support, and compliance services.
+MFund Services LLC, an affiliate of the Advisor provides the Funds with management and legal administrative support and compliance services.
 The address of the Advisor is 53 Palmeras St. Suite 601, San Juan, PR 00901.

-A discussion of the Trustees' review and renewal of the Advisor's investment advisory agreement with the Trust with respect to the Fund is available in the Fund's Annual Report for the fiscal year ended April 30, 2024.
+A discussion of the Trustees' review and approval of the Advisor's investment advisory agreement with the Trust will be available in the Fund's first annual or semi-annual report to shareholders.